MarkPearlCoZa/Blog_General/_posts/2014-08-07-Principles-of-Product-Development-Flow.md

 layout: post
 title: "The Principles of Product Development Flow by Reinertsen, Celeritas"
 description: "The Principles of Product Development Flow"
-category: Product Development
+category: Media
-tags: [Read, Buy]
+tags: [Flow, Book]
 ---
 This book outlines at a principle level how one should tackle product development.
 I come from a Agile background and I found this book close a lot of loops for me.
 What I like about this book is that it elevates the discussion about product development to a higher level - the principle level.
 In addition, it gives concrete examples on why these principles work.